Institute of Embedded Systems Zurich University of Applied Sciences Zurich, Switzerland firstname.lastname@example.org

 FPD-Link III to PCIe Video Pipeline

-The architecture shown in below figure allows multiple FPD-Link III to connect multiple cameras via PCIe to a x86-PC.
-As shown in the below figure, the video is transmitted from a camera sensor to a serializer which sends the video over FPD-Link III in a coaxial cable to the deserializer.
-The deserializer transmit the data to the FPGA over MIPI CSI-2 D-PHY.
+As shown in the figure below, the video is transmitted from a camera sensor to a serializer which sends the video over FPD-Link III in a coaxial cable to the deserializer.
+The deserializer transmits the data to the FPGA over MIPI CSI-2 D-PHY.
 In the FPGA, the data can be preprocessed and then be sent over PCIe to the memory on the computer.
 There will be multiple deserializers on the baseboard so multiple cameras can be connected.

 The concept of the Baseboard

 The following figure shows a sketch of the concept for the baseboard.
 The path of the video data is colored in bright green.
 On the left side there are six coax connectors for the FPD-Link III interface (number of coax connectors is limited to six because of the defined maximum width of a PCIe card).
 The data goes through the deserializer to the FPGA.
 From the FPGA the data is transmitted to a computer over PCIe.
 In addition to the FPD-Link III connectors there are two MIPI CSI-2 D-PHY connectors which are compatable with the RaspberryPi-Camera.
 This gives the user an additional option for a video source.